Sociology 390 --- Social Statistics I

 Homework:

-!
-Homework is collected at the beginning of class on due dates.
-After answer keys have been distributed or posted it cannot be accepted for credit.
+· Homework is collected at the beginning of class on due dates.
+Homework CANNOT be accepted for credit after answer keys have been distributed or posted to Blackboard.

-!
-Homework can be turned in before it is due in class to the receptionist in the School of Social and Family Dynamics (Social Sciences building, 1st floor).
-Make sure it is clearly addressed to Professor Kulis.
+· Homework can be turned in before it is due in class to the receptionist in the School of Social and Family Dynamics (Social Sciences building, 1st floor).
+Clearly address it to Professor Stephen Kulis and ask to have it time stamped.

 Guidelines and hints for assigned homework problems: